nyangweso-rodgers/databases-and-messaging-services/03-messaging-broker-services/01-apache-kafka/03-kafka-schema-registry/Readme.md

   ]
   ```

-## Command 6: Retrieve a schema of a subject
+## Command 6: Retrieve a Schema of a Subject

 - To retrieve a schema associated with a subject, make a `GET` request to the `/subjects/<subject-name>/versions/<version-id>` endpoint: